 We've said similar things in similar circumstances in other parts of Scotland, but while you could pass Blackford in little less than a minute by staying on the A9, you'd have missed somewhere well worth visiting.
 Blackford is a village with lots of character, with an interesting story to tell, and with some unexpected attractions for the visitor.
-In particular, it is home to Tullibardine Distillery and to the Eaglesgate Retail Village, both at the south western end of the village, while overlooking Blackford from its hilltop location just to the north east is the ruined Blackford Old Parish Church.
+In particular, it is home to Tullibardine Distillery at the south-western end of the village, while overlooking Blackford from its hilltop location just to the north-east is the ruined Blackford Old Parish Church.

 Blackford stands on the southern side of Strathallan, the broad valley of the Allan Water, where it begins to climb towards the Ochil Hills to the south.
 The strategic importance of the area was recognised by the Romans, who built a line of lookouts and defensive positions a few miles to the north along the Gask Ridge, and forts to support them, most notably at Ardoch, four miles west of Blackford.
 Three smaller Roman camps have been found much closer to Blackford itself, presumably built as marching camps by legions en route along what has been an important line of communication using a nearby ford over the Allan Water for at least two thousand years.